On Education & the Internet:

 There might also be some debate as to whether there should also be gateways to commercial online services, or those private informational or recreational sites which would have to be approved and which could chose to subscribe.
 Families engaged in home schooling their children ought also to be able to establish a presence there, by annual subscription probably.

 The main difference is that from SchoolNet, one would not have access to links out onto the real Internet apart from the actual sites which subscribe to it, even though most, if not all of these public or commercial sites may also be accessible from the Internet itself.
-The SchoolNet, on the other hand, should no more be accessible from outside its own system, than that all schools should have open campuses.
+The SchoolNet, on the other hand, should no more be accessible from outside its own system, than that all schools should have open campuses, regardless of where they are located.

 This would indeed require that subscribers conform to some standard of security, or firewall, or whatever is necessary.
 Which would no doubt eliminate many smaller, otherwise useful or innocuous sites.
 This is unfortunate, but full access, or even a site’s harmlessness is not the point here.